 All proceeds that we raise will benefit JDRF to fund research to find a cure for Diabetes and I have a personal goal to raise $5000.00.
-David, Chance and I have committed to put in the time and the effort to prepare for this ride over the next 8 months and for me after 14 years this will be a real challenge.
+David, Chance and I have committed to put in the time and the effort to prepare for this ride and for me after 14 years this will be a real challenge.
 The Quandt and the Brofft families would greatly appreciate any support you can provide for this worthy cause and we thank you as we set out to help turn Type One into Type None.

 John R Brofft

 If you think this page contains objectionable content, please inform the system administrator.

 Bill + Melissa Schmidt